 Asphalt maintenance crews perform repairs and surface treatments on 1,850 lane miles of City-owned roadways, including activities such as chip seal, fog seal, slurry seal, crack sealing, level patching, pothole repair, and asphalt surface milling.
 The type of maintenance a road will receive is determined through a collaborative effort between the Streets Division and Engineering Division.

 Call the Streets Division at 801-535-2345 or report asphalt roadway issues with mySLC.

 The Pavement Management Team collects and analyzes data to determine the most cost effective maintenance strategy for the City’s roadway network.
 The team uses an inventory database to store condition, construction, and maintenance information on a street network of 1,850 lane miles.
 Road conditions are evaluated by field inspection and automated pavement surveys and the data determines the type of maintenance plan each road receives.

 Pavements that have exceeded their functional life are programmed for reconstruction through the City’s Capital Improvement Program.
 As with pavement overlays, ADA ramps are installed and drainage impeding damaged curbs are repaired on all reconstruction projects.
-Residents can view current, upcoming, and completed street reconstruction projects on the MyStreet homepage.
+Residents can find information about street reconstruction projects on the MyStreet homepage.

 Further information regarding pavement management can be obtained by emailing David Jones at David.Jones@slcgov.com.